-In addition to the six academic departments in the College—Biological Sciences, Chemistry and Biochemistry, Geosciences, Mathematical Sciences, Physics and Psychology, there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting-edge research.
-These include: The Center for Biological and Materials Physics, The Center for Complex Systems and Brain Sciences, the Center for Cryptology and Information Security, the Center for Geo-Information Sciences, the Center for Molecular Biology and Biotechnology, the Florida Center for Environmental Studies, and the Jupiter Life Science Initiative.
+In addition to the eight academic departments in the College—Biological Sciences, Chemistry and Biochemistry, Exercise Science and Health Promotion, Geosciences, Mathematical Sciences, Physics, Psychology, and Urban and Regional Planning, there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting-edge research.
+These include The Center for Biological and Materials Physics, The Center for Complex Systems and Brain Sciences, the Center for Cryptology and Information Security, the Center for Geo-Information Sciences, the Center for Molecular Biology and Biotechnology, the Center for Urban and Environmental Solutions, and the Center for Environmental Studies.

 Research and scholarship are central to our College's mission and play vital roles in the life of the College as a whole.
 External research funding, the great majority of it coming from federal agencies such as the National Science Foundation and the National Institutes of Health, underwrites major programs of research by our faculty and students.
-Science faculty members throughout the college have developed state-of-the-art research programs in diverse disciplines and important new interdisciplinary areas.
-Our faculty members have active collaborations that extend not only across FAU's colleges and campuses but also with local research institutions such as Scripps Florida, the Torrey Pines Institute for Molecular Studies, and the Max Planck Florida Institute; as well as affiliations with National Laboratories such as those at Los Alamos and Oak Ridge and international collaborations that span the globe.
+Science faculty members throughout the College have developed state-of-the-art research programs in diverse disciplines and important new interdisciplinary areas.
+Our faculty members have active collaborations that extend not only across FAU's colleges and campuses, such as with the FAU institutes, including the Stiles-Nicholson Brain Institute, Institute for Sensing and Embedded Network Systems Engineering (I-SENSE), Harbor Branch Oceanographic Institute (HBOI), and Institute for Human Health and Disease Intervention (I-HEALTH), but also with prestigious research institutions such as UF Scripps, and the Max Planck Florida Institute for Neuroscience.
+In addition, the College has affiliations with National Laboratories such as those at Los Alamos and Oak Ridge and international collaborations that span the globe.